zhangzh-pku/OM1/RaspberryPi_Install_Guide.md

 Add your OpenMind API key to the configuration file:

 1. Locate the config file at `/config/spot.json5`
-2. Replace the placeholder with your actual API key:
+2. Replace the placeholder with your OpenMind API key:

 ```json
 {